-The SCRHC is currently partnering with Santee-Lynches Regional Council of Governments and local member governments to develop linkages and leveraging relationships that will provide resources to the HOME program in future years.
+The SCRHC, Santee-Lynches Regional Council of Governments and local member governments are partnering to develop linkages and leveraging relationships that will provide resources to the HOME program in future years.
 These resources may include future financial allocations as well as commitment of real property to affordable housing initiatives.

-The CHDO projects in progress during the FY 2021 program year, when completed, will leverage private loans and owner contributions with the HUD HOME funds.
+CHDO activities programmed for PY 2022, when completed, will leverage private loans and owner contributions with the HUD HOME funds.
+SCRHC is still working to certify a CHDO, and anticipates being completed in the upcoming program year.